inglada/iota2/doc/source/iota2_samples_management.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 An interesting feature is the ability of iota² to set a strategy by model.
 Obviously, many models must exist and mentionned in the configuration file.
-For instance :download:`cfg<./config/config_manyStrategies.cfg>`
+:download:`cfg<./config/config_manyStrategies.cfg>`

 .. code-block:: python